Within There is but One Abode

 A set of stones gathered from the shore of the Setúbal Lagoon in the City of Santa Fe provide the medium for a series of images carved by the artist with painstaking craft.
 Using a bare minimum of tools, the archaic method contrasts with the images themselves, which are easily recognizable: icons inspired by digital emojis used on social networks in lieu of or as a complement to words.
 Using one of the oldest mediums known to humanity, the artist imprints contemporary ephemeral images that reflect technological change.
 In these carvings the emojis appear on their own or in groups to convey simple messages, moods and moments in the day that reflect the isolation during the pandemic that occurred in 2020.
 These stones, grouped in different patterns, tell stories from a personal and collective experience that will potentially resonate with a vague past or a remote future.

-A graduate in Audio-Visual Arts from the Fernando Birri Advanced Film and Audio-visual Arts Institute, Santa Fe, Florencia Palacios continued her training in crits and workshops such as the ‘Workshop on the Analysis, Production and Accompaniment of Art Projects’, coordinated by Cintia Clara Romero and Maximiliano Peralta, or ‘PALA’, an artists’ training programme at LAVA gallery, coordinated by Nancy Rojas.
+Florencia Palacios (Santa Fe, 1994) is a graduate in Audio-Visual Arts from the Fernando Birri Advanced Film and Audio-visual Arts Institute, Santa Fe, continued her training in crits and workshops such as the ‘Workshop on the Analysis, Production and Accompaniment of Art Projects’, coordinated by Cintia Clara Romero and Maximiliano Peralta, or ‘PALA’, an artists’ training programme at LAVA gallery, coordinated by Nancy Rojas.
 In 2016, she participated in the El Pasaje contemporary art residency, in Tafí del Valle, Tucumán, and in the ‘2016 Biennial of the Moving Image’ residency, at the Centro Cultural Recoleta.
 She has staged the exhibitions: Paisaje sintético [Synthetic Landscape], with the collaboration of Renata Zas, at the Garra gallery, in Resistencia, Chaco Province, (2019); Futuro fortuito [Accidental Future], curated by Julio César Estravis, at the Centro Cultural Matienzo, Buenos Aires (2019) and Lo último que se pierde es la conexión [The Last Thing You Lose Is the Connection], at the Museo de Arte Contemporáneo of the National University of the Littoral, Santa Fe (2018).
 She has featured in group exhibitions in the Argentinian cities of Rafaela, Santa Fe, Buenos Aires, as well as Madrid, Spain, and Kristiansand, Norway.

 Florencia Sadir at the exhibition Within There Is But One Abode